Updated June 2018

 Any personal data collected through the One Scotland website will be treated as confidential.
 We have a legal duty to protect any information we collect from you.
 We use leading technologies to safeguard your data, and keep strict security standards to prevent any unauthorised access to it.

 One Scotland is a Scottish Government campaign.
 This means that The Scottish Government is the Data Controller in respect of personal information that we gather and process in relation to onescotland.org.

 Collection and Use of Personal Information

-We collect two kinds of information from visitors to this site: personal details in connection with our Contact Us email address, and site usage information from session cookies and log files.
+We collect two kinds of information from visitors to this site: personal details in connection with your sign up, and site usage information from session cookies and log files.

 Why do we need it?

 We need to know your basic personal data to:

 - Be able to respond to enquires submitted through the Contact Us email.